JuliaAI/ScientificTypes.jl/docs/src/index.md

 ### Notes

 - We regard the built-in julia type `Missing` as a scientific type.
-The new scientific types introduce here are all rooted in the abstract type `Found` (see tree above) and we export the alias `Scientific = Union{Missing, Found}`.
+The new scientific types introduced in the current package are rooted in the abstract type `Found` (see tree above) and we export the alias `Scientific = Union{Missing, Found}`.

 - `Finite{N}`, `Muliticlass{N}` and `OrderedFactor{N}` are all
   parameterized by an integer `N`.
 We export the alias `Binary =